NCBI-Hackathons/TheHumanPangenome/Giraffe/README.md

 ## Specific aim:  A Faster, Better Short-Read Mapper with Hit Chaining.

+#### A Better Short-Read Mapper
 This allows us to deal with cross-overs and indels.
 Anything that we can't deal with on the first pass.

 The current behavior is to ignore indels and cross-overs and only provide gapless alignments (the default allows for four mismatched bases).

+#### A Faster Short-Read Mapper
+When creating an alignment from numerous graph pathways, the speed of alignment is slowed exponentially with each node present in "snarl" regions.
+These "snarl" regions constitute a bubble on the graph where multiple nodes can be chosen.
+Each of these nodes can exponentially increase the number of paths within the "snarl", and thus the alignment time.
+We attempt to improve upon this by excluding nodes not associated with a given haplotype.

+Our algorithm speeds up the clustering after the search hits are gathered.

 Our work modifies [this function](https://github.com/vgteam/vg/blob/master/src/subcommand/gaffe_main.cpp) in `vg`.